 Accredited independent prescribing courses

-You can find a list of the universities that offer independent prescribing programmes together with the latest accreditation reports.
+You can find a list of the universities that offer independent prescribing courses together with the latest accreditation reports.

-For further information on the accreditation of independent prescribing programmes please see the Approval process for education and training providers.
+For further information on the accreditation of independent prescribing courses please see the Approval process for education and training providers.